 Herbs have been used throughout time as food and medicine.
 It is important to remember that although herbs are natural, they can be quite powerful and each has risks as well as benefits.
-Some herbs have been used traditionally to support milk supply known as galactagogues.
-Understanding how an herb works and how it affects the body can help you choose which ones may be a good match for you to support or increase your milk supply.
+Some herbs have been used traditionally to support milk supply known as galactogogues.
+Understanding how an herb affects the body can help you choose which ones may be a good match for you to support or increase your milk supply.

 Fenugreek (Trigonella foenum-graecum) is an herb from the legume family.
-The flowers on the clover-like leaves are white, yellow, or purple and look similar to regular garden pea plant flowers.(1) It is native to India and Northern Africa.
+The flowers on the clover-like leaves are white, yellow or purple and look similar to regular garden pea plant flowers.(1) It is native to India and Northern Africa.
 The seeds and leaves have been used in cuisine for hundreds of years.
-The seeds are in many spice blends and recipes like curries, chutneys, and rice dishes.
-The leaves and fenugreek sprouts get added fresh to salads and cooked dishes.
+The seeds are in many spice blends and recipes like curries, chutneys and rice dishes.
+The leaves and fenugreek sprouts get added fresh to salads and to cooked dishes.

 In traditional Chinese medicine, fenugreek has been used to warm the body.
 Someone who is cold a lot of the time is said to have Yin excess or Yang deficiency.
-The bitterness of fenugreek seeds is used to cleanse the body, drying dampness, warming the body, and promoting elimination, increasing urine and bowel movements.(2) Many cultures believe in keeping the new mother warm in the early postpartum period, plenty of rest, and foods prepared with herbs that help replenish the body as she recovers from delivering her baby and support lactation.
+The bitterness of fenugreek seeds are used to cleanse the body, drying dampness, warming the body and promoting elimination, increasing urine and bowel movements.(2) Many cultures believe in keeping the new mother warm in the early postpartum period, plenty of rest and foods prepared with herbs that help replenish the body as she recovers from delivering her baby and support lactation.